Visit the Academy

 On Tuesdays and Thursdays we have Studio Blocks which are two periods in the morning devoted to music, art, film, creative writing and other artistic endeavors.
 If you come on one of those days, you will accompany your host to their studio blocks as well as meet with a faculty member from the Admissions Committee for a conversational interview.

 Your host will contact you the night before your visit to say hello and see if you have any questions before your visit.
 If you’re applying for seventh grade, your host will be a current seventh grader.

-If you’re applying for an upper grade, your host will be a member of your current grade, but I may arrange for you to visit a class or two in the grade for which you’re applying as well.
+If you’re applying for an upper grade, your host will be a member of your current grade, but we may arrange for you to visit a class or two in the grade for which you’re applying as well.

 You’ll find Academy students are friendly and proud of their school.
 Many volunteer to host prospective students because their own visits were so much fun.

 During the day you will meet with a faculty member from the Admissions Committee for an interview.
 Be sure to bring any questions you have about life at The Academy and while it’s not a requirement, we’d love to see an art or writing project of which you’re particularly proud.

 In the winter months we sometimes have a school cancellation or delay due to the weather.
 If that’s the case, I will call your family at 6:00 AM to cancel your visit.
 Make sure I have the best phone number for this call.
 I’ll call later that day to reschedule your visit.

 It may be possible to arrange a ride to or from The Academy on one of our buses.
 Arrangements should be made for this when your visit is scheduled.
 We’ll make sure a student is assigned to be your host on the bus.